 After conferring with the Advisory Committee of the West New Jersey Baptist Association in Atlantic City in May, delegates from each church in the WNJBA were invited to Garrison’s Hall, opposite the railroad station, to recognize First Baptist of Elmer as an independent church.
 The first regular business meeting of the congregation was held May 1, 1904.
 Later, ground was broken in December of the same year and within four months, meetings were being held in the new building, which was dedicated May 27, 1906.

 For the first forty years of its existence, the church struggled financially, and attendance reached a dangerously low ebb on several occasions.
-This trend changed until C. LeRoy Shumaker became pastor in 1949.
+This trend continued until C. LeRoy Shumaker became pastor in 1949.
 A decision was made towards the end of 1949 to discontinue the making of pledges at each anniversary service, and by faith, give what was necessary to meet church expenses.
 It was then that the second Sunday of each month was designated as Missions Sunday, that offering being set aside for missions – an amount totaling about $40 in 1949.
 The practice of setting the offering aside for missions on the second Sunday of each month is still practiced today.

 After finding that several churches in the Association denied the deity of Christ, a resolution was adopted, withdrawing First Baptist of Elmer from that organization in February, 1953.
 The church building was damaged by hurricane Dianne in 1955, and soon after that, a basement educational wing was added.
 In 1962, the present buildings were reconditioned.